pandeyaakash/Aakash-s-Portfolio/README.md

     </div>

     <div class="col">
-An innovative developer with industry experience building web and desktop applications with ReactJs, Angular, Python, Java, C#.
+An innovative developer with industry experience in building web and desktop applications with ReactJs, Angular, Python, Java, C#.
-Specializing in the use of text, predictive, and statistical analysis using niche technologies to improve the user experience and evaluate the business scenarios.
+Specializing in the use of text, predictive, and statistical analysis using niche technologies to improve the user experience and evaluate complex business scenarios.
     </div>
 </div>
 <br>